 How many puppies are there in a class?

-We limit the class size to 10-12 (depending on venue) to ensure that each puppy feels safe.
-Because it is a drop in class we typically have anywhere between 3-12 puppies.
+We limit the class size to10 (depending on venue) to ensure that each puppy feels safe.
+Because it is a drop in class we typically have anywhere between 3-10 puppies.
 Having attended puppy socials that were too over crowded with our own puppies years ago, we want to make sure that there is enough staff on for the puppies so that everyone has their needs met.
+We also bring some of our adult dogs into the group to help teach puppies play manners and build resilience with being appropriately told off.

 My puppy is very nervous.
 How do I make sure they are not bullied?